 Pakistan

 Pakistan has had a slow, erratic and unfinished process of financial modernisation, with a range of objectives, no formal targets, and instruments becoming effective and indirect only towards the end of the period.
+External and political factors provided repeated distraction and disruption to modernisation of the monetary framework.

 Years Targets and attainment Classification